eikowagenknecht/lootscraper/README.md

 ### Discord

-If you want to get the offers in a Discord channel, you can use the free [MonitoRSS](https://monitorss.xyz/) bot to post them there for you.
+Prefer to get the offers in a Discord channel?
+You can use the free [MonitoRSS](https://monitorss.xyz/) bot to post them there for you.
 I suggest the following settings:

 - **Feed URL**: Use the RSS feed links above